 Student Responsibilities Students should:

-Attend a new student orientation program* or Advising Day provided by the Office of Advising and Orientation prior to their first semester of attendance;
+Attend a new student orientation program provided by Dog Days: New Student Orientation prior to their first semester of attendance;

-Purchase a catalog once upon entering the University and a schedule of courses every semester; **
+Review the catalog upon admission to understand the degree and general education requirements.
+Access the schedule of courses each semester to determine course availability.*

-Meet at least once each semester with their departmental academic advisers, beginning with the first semester.
-Undeclared majors should contact the Office of Advising and Orientation for academic advising assistance until they declare a major. ***
+Meet at least once each semester with their department, college, or school advisors beginning with the first semester.
+Undeclared majors should contact the University Advising Center for academic advising assistance until they declare a major. **

-*International students and students in the Educational Opportunity Program have their own required orientation programs.
+Recognize the relevant mandatory advising requirements and schedule appointments with their advisors to clear holds in advance of registration for the upcoming semester.

+Monitor their progress toward graduation by reviewing their academic record with their advisors each semester.
+This would include a review of transcripts, degree reports, and any petitions and transfer evaluation sheets (if applicable)

+Realize that, ultimately, knowing and completing all degree requirements is their responsibility.

-**Transfer students should be aware that the catalog governing their graduation degree
+*Transfer students should be aware that the catalog governing their graduation degree

 requirements may not be the current catalog.

-***International students and students in the Educational Opportunity Program are also required to maintain regular contact with their respective advisers.
+**International students and students in the Educational Opportunity Program are also required to maintain regular contact with their respective advisors.

-Maintain their own personal academic advising folders and take them to every advising appointment.
-Documents placed in this folder should include prior college/university transcripts, semester grade reports, add/drop form receipts, official registration confirmation cards, transfer/9O-unit evaluation sheet; and

-Realize that, ultimately, knowing and completing all degree requirements are their responsibility.

-Faculty Responsibilities
+Advisor Responsibilities

-Faculty advisers are the key element in providing academic advising to students.
+Advisors are the key element in providing academic advising to students.
 Therefore, they are expected to participate in periodic in-service training sessions to improve their advising skills and to remain current on policies, procedures and degree requirements including general education.
-Further, they are expected to maintain regular and reasonable office hours during which they will be available to meet with individual advisees.
+Further, they are expected to maintain regular and reasonable advising hours for the purposes of meeting with individual advisees.

 Departmental/Program Responsibilities

-Academic departments/programs should routinely provide majors with description of their advising program.
-In addition, they are encouraged to conduct their own introduction/orientation to the major on a regular basis.
+Academic departments/programs should ensure that all students are provided with a description of their advising program.
+In addition, they are encouraged to regularly update the degree roadmap for all majors in the department and conduct an introduction/orientation to the major on a regular basis.

 Administrative Responsibilities

-The Office of the Vice President for Academic Affairs and school deans should ensure that academic advising of students is fully recognized, duly supported and periodically evaluated.
-In addition, the Division of Student Affairs should provide the following services in support of the advising process: Office of Advising and Orientation, Student Counseling Center, Career Planning and Placement, International Student Services and Programs, and the Educational Opportunity Program.
+The Office of the Vice President for Academic Affairs and college/school deans should ensure that academic advising of students is fully recognized, duly supported and periodically evaluated.
+In addition, the Division of Student Affairs should provide the following services in support of the advising process: University Advising Center, Counseling and Psychological Services, Career Development Center, International Student Services and Programs, and the Educational Opportunity Program.

-Approved by the Academic Senate March 1984 Approved by the President April 1984
+Approved by the Academic Senate March 1984 Approved by the President April 198